lockw1n/attempt/README.md

 Both take `--help`. `check-doc-ratio.sh --per-file` reports every file when the aggregate fails; `check-doc-units.sh --list` prints the declarations it checks.

-So does one schema gate, which keeps CloudKit compatible without enabling it — no iCloud entitlement, no source naming a `cloudKitDatabase`, no custom migration stage, and every `@Model` present in `SchemaV1.models` — which is both the store's schema and the list the compatibility tests audit, so an entity cannot join one without joining the other:
+So does one schema gate: no iCloud entitlement and no source naming a `cloudKitDatabase` outside two explicitly allowlisted files (the sync activation point and the entitlements file itself), no custom migration stage, and every `@Model` present in `SchemaV1.models` — which is both the store's schema and the list the compatibility tests audit, so an entity cannot join one without joining the other:

 ```bash
 ./scripts/check-cloudkit.sh